Novout/betterwrite/README.md

 <p>

 - **Full Customization**: The editor is fully customizable with the main focus on emphasizing the writer's creativity and adapting all the context at his disposal.
 In addition to standard themes, *betterwrite* allows for custom backgrounds (including *gifs*) and the use of external fonts within the editor itself.

-- **Void** is a cloud save feature aiming to be more user friendly and easy to access among other projects saved in the void.
-Its structure was planned not to interfere with local saves (local storage or extension).

 - **Annotations** have a different editor, powered by [Milkdown](https://milkdown.dev/), offering a more instantaneous and familiar option than the main editor, fulfilling its main purpose: annotating.
 Annotations do not participate in the document production flow and serve as an aid to the writer.